iA / Writer / Support / Library

 The first level of organization that users might think of are folders to store multiple files.
 But iA Writer for Mac gives you more elaborated options to organize your documents.

-Beyond this, the left grey panel of the Library (Organizer) allows you to create favourites, smart folders and access tags.
+Beyond this, the left grey panel of the Library (Organizer) allows you to create favorites, smart folders and access tags.

 The Organizer contains Locations, Favorites, Smart Folders, and Hashtags.
 Right-clicking any item in the Organizer pops up a context menu.